 The answer is …

-NO!
-It can’t!
-But your brand can do all that for you.
-If you’re guilty of thinking your brand is just your logo and colors, you would certainly not be the first.
-It’s a notoriously murky subject and even the savviest business people I know find it hard to put their finger on it.
+You would certainly not be the first if you’re guilty of thinking your brand is just your logo and colors.
+It’s a notoriously murky subject, and even the savviest business people I know find it hard to put their finger on it.

 Here’s what a brand actually is